9413d5ff2a0b4f237a264010b65350e7/TAG/POW/MCBC/README.md

 Micah has stated since the first letter was written, that upon receiving a DNA test he would immediately step down as pastor and reinstall Rev. Dr. Felix G. Williams, III, essentially installing himself as pastor was purely temporary.
 Now that it is evident the massacre occurred, once he has removed all of CIA and government actors and activities from church grounds, he plans to rescind the letter making it null and void.
 While an ordained minister, Micah never wanted to pastor a church, and only installed himself for Constitutional reasons.

-The Creator had confirmed, Micah is the only living member of Mount Calvary Baptist Church.
+The Creator has confirmed, Micah is the only living member of Mount Calvary Baptist Church.

 The CIA is still operating their Mount Calvary Missionary Baptist Church, Inc. in and on the property owned by Mount Calvary Baptist Church.